-Should Wine be permitted at a Christian Celebration?
+Should wine be permitted at a Christian Celebration?

-ABSTRACT:.
-Shows the Bible teaches Christians should be allowed to drink wine
+ABSTRACT: Shows the Bible teaches Christians should be allowed to drink wine

 Copyright Ó 2003 Bruce Alan Killian 23 August 2003 email bakillian at earthlink.net

-Everyone knows that Jesus made wine, but did you know that he made the wine after the guests has too much to drink.
+Everyone knows that Jesus made wine, but did you know that he made the wine after the guests have too much to drink.
 John 2:9-10 And the master of the banquet tasted the water that had been turned into wine.
 He did not realize where it had come from, though the servants who had drawn the water knew.
-Then he called the bridegroom aside and said, “Everyone brings out the choice wine first and then the cheaper wine after the guests have had too much to drink; but you have saved the best till now.”
+Then he called the bridegroom aside and said, “Everyone brings out the choice wine first and then the cheaper wine after the guests have had too much to drink, but you have saved the best till now.”

-When they came to celebrate in the presence of the Lord, strong drink was a suggested purchase.
+When they came to celebrate in the presence of the Lord, a strong drink was a suggested purchase.
 Deuteronomy 14:26 Use the silver to buy whatever you like: cattle, sheep, wine or strong drink, or anything you wish.
 Then you and your household shall eat there in the presence of the Lord your God and rejoice.

 A purpose of wine is to bring joy, particularly at feasts.
 Psalm 104:15 Wine that gladdens the heart of man, oil to make his face shine, and bread that sustains his heart.
-Ecclesiastes A feast is made for laughter, and wine makes life merry, but money is the answer for everything.
-Song of Solomon 1:2 Let him kiss me with the kisses of his mouth-for your love is more delightful than wine.
+Ecclesiastes 10:19 A feast is made for laughter, and wine makes life merry, but money is the answer for everything.
+Song of Solomon 1:2 Let him kiss me with the kisses of his mouth!
+For your love is more delightful than wine.